Portfolio investment abroad

 About the statistics

-The statistics for portfolio investment abroad show country allocated stocks of equities and debt securities, where the ownership share is less than 20 per cent.
+The statistics provide an overview of Norway’s holdings of portfolio investment assets abroad and show sectoral and geographical breakdown of Equity and investment fund shares, as well as Debt securities, where the ownership share is less than 20 per cent.

 Portfolio investment

 Financial investment where the investors have no intention to establish a long-term financial link.
-In practice, an investment is categorized as portfolio investment when the ownership interest is less than 20 per cent.
+In practice, an investment is classed as portfolio investment when the ownership interest is less than 20 per cent.

 Market value

-The actual price of a financial instrument agreed upon by the involved parties.
+The market value represents the price at which a financial instrument is traded in a market, agreed upon by the parties involved.

 Name: Portfolio investment abroad